Praful/vim-config/readme.md

 I've made the repository public so that others can look at the files.
 There's nothing special about them.
 I put them here for those few people who like to browse other people's Vim config files in the hope that they may learn something.
 I learnt more about Vim by looking at `vimrc` files of those with greater experience.

 Do not use these files as they are!
 They're customised for my requirements and yours will be different.
 The files will just make Vim confusing for you, especially if you're learning!

 More recently (Mar 2023) I restructured the git repository so that it mirrors the vim folder structure.
 Therefore, once cloned, the repository can be copied to `.vim` or `vimfiles` folder as is.
-I use this config on Windows 10/11 and Linux Mint.
+I use this config on Linux Mint and, occasionally, Windows 11.

 My configuration and the plugins I use require the following to be present:

 - [ctags](https://github.com/universal-ctags/ctags): add to path.
 - [node](https://nodejs.org/en/download/): required by neoclide/coc.nvim.
 - [fzf](https://github.com/junegunn/fzf.vim): add to path